 The German bank goes ahead with the local transfer to the receiver’s bank account in Germany

 This way, the transfer of funds is very cost-effective, instant, and efficient, almost as if it is a local transfer

-Mind you, as we will later cover in the FAQ, TransferWise is not a bank.
+Mind you, as we’ll later cover in the FAQs, TransferWise is not a bank.
 It is, however, authorized as an Electronic Money Institution by the UK’s Financial Conduct Authority (FCA).
 The company has 2,200 employees in offices across 15 different locations, serving over eight million users globally.

 The borderless account is a virtual multi-currency account.
 It allows you to keep and exchange more than 50 currencies and switch between them in merely seconds.
 Most importantly, it allows you to convert them at the real mid-market exchange rate to whatever currency you need, whenever you need it, and wherever you need it.